tiazv/unfair-data-generator/README.md

 Unequal true positive rates across groups.
 - **Equalized odds**
 Unequal true positive and false positive rates across groups.

+## 🫂 Community Guidelines
+### Contributing
+To contribure to the software, please read the [contributing guidelines](./CONTRIBUTING.md).

+### Reporting Issues
+If you encounter any issues with the library, please report them using the [issue tracker](https://github.com/tiazv/unfair-data-generator/issues).
+Include a detailed description of the problem, including the steps to reproduce the problem, the stack trace, and details about your operating system and software version.

+### Seeking Support
+If you need support, please first refer to the [documentation](https://unfair-data-generator.readthedocs.io).
+If you still require assistance, please open an issue on the [issue tracker](https://github.com/tiazv/unfair-data-generator/issues) with the `question` tag.
+For private inquiries, you can contact us via e-mail at [saso.karakatic@um.si](mailto:saso.karakatic@um.si) or [tadej.lahovnik1@um.si](mailto:tadej.lahovnik1@um.si).

 ## 📜 License
 This package is distributed under the MIT License.
 This license can be found online at <http://www.opensource.org/licenses/MIT>.